Can’t find an answer? Click here to ask a question.

 2. Know the race route

-Route maps will be available during race kit pick-up, so ask a volunteer for one, download a copy from our website or use the Canada Army Run mobile app.
+Route maps will be available during race kit pick-up, so ask a volunteer for one, download a copy from our website.
 This will come in handy when planning for water stops.
 Canada Army Run will provide participants with a timing chip to accurately clock their “net time” from start to finish.

 3. Don’t overdress